 about who you is and who you ain’t.”

 The Frasier family is gearing up for Grandma’s birthday, and Beverly needs this dinner to be perfect.
 But the silverware’s wrong, the radio’s on the fritz, Jasmine is drinking, Dayton isn’t helping, Keisha’s a teenager, and Tyrone might not show up at all!

 Following her “inventive,” “pulse-pounding” We Are Proud to Present…(The New York Times, Time Out New York, and New York Magazine Critics’ Picks), Jackie Sibblies Drury and director Sarah Benson show us that nothing’s funnier than “family drama.”

 Fairview was commissioned by Soho Rep. and Berkeley Repertory Theatre.
-Funding for the commission and development of Fairview was provided, in part, by the Laurents Hatcher Foundation, Virginia B. Toulmin Foundation, Table 20 Productions, Venturous Theater Fund, and the National Endowment for the Arts.
+Funding for the commission and development of Fairview was provided, in part, by the Laurents / Hatcher Foundation, Virginia B. Toulmin Foundation, Table 20 Productions, Venturous Theater Fund, the National Endowment for the Arts, and the New York State Council on the Arts.